Windfog-Studios/The-Little-Explorer/README.md

 ## Innovation

 - The player can double jump.
-- All player animations coordinates are loaded from an xml file.
+- All player animations coordinates are loaded from a tmx file.
 - When double jumping, the player leaves particles behind him.
 - When changing between levels a transition animation is done.
 - Colliders are made of objectgroups instead of tiles.